Pagefly Masthead K_USE.png__PID:a5f45f9d-c7b5-4502-8914-5ab79d526fac

 $0.00

-The twelfth edition of our popular exhibition Planters ON+OFF the Ground opens Sunday, July 20th and will be on view through Labor Day weekend in the Squash Court at LongHouse.
-Meet the creatives behind these uncommon planters at the opening from 4:00 to 6:00 pm.
+Visit the twelfth edition of our popular exhibition Planters ON+OFF the Ground in the Squash Court at LongHouse, originally on view until Labor Day and extended through October 12th.
 Planters ON+OFF brings together artists, horticulturalists, designers, gardeners, and landscapers who let loose their imaginations and create ingeniously original garden container installations that go beyond the clay pot.
-And this year, we are thrilled to feature several student collaborations, bringing fresh ideas to an always inventive mix of planters.
+This year, the exhibit also features several student collaborations, bringing fresh ideas to an always inventive mix of planters.
 The only restriction: each creation must be contained to 25 square feet.

 Drip irrigation for Planters ON+OFF the Ground XII is made possible with the generous support of RB Irrigation.